Chathura-Ranasinghe/System-Resource-Monitor-Project/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0] License - see the LICENSE.md file for details
+This project is licensed under the [GNU Affero General Public License v3.0] License - see the LICENSE.md file for details